-- a special development scheme, and
+- the special development scheme, and

-- a pilot scheme
+- the pilot scheme

 As the two established schemes allow entirely different activities, it is essential to understand which one of the schemes is discussed.
 Therefore, businesses should carefully assess which scheme they wish to apply under.
 NJORD will provide consultancy services to our clients from the very beginning of the process and assist companies in determining their strategy, and which scheme would serve their goals in the best possible way.

 In short, under the development scheme, a licensee can grow cannabis in Denmark to develop cannabis for medicinal use after which they may apply for permission for the growing and handling of cannabis for medicinal purposes.
 The export of medicinal cannabis produced under the development scheme is only permitted for analysis for which a company must obtain a license for "export for analysis".
 In other words, this scheme does not yet allow an undertaking to conduct business in this sector.

 Under the pilot scheme, it is actually possible to conduct business in the industry.
 First, the Danish authorities allowed the import of medicinal cannabis products to Denmark.
 Later, it became possible to apply for a license under the pilot scheme to grow cannabis in Denmark for medicinal purposes.
 The authorisation to export under the pilot scheme concerns cannabis bulk and Danish-grown primary products.
 The authorisation under the pilot scheme is made conditional upon the company having previously obtained permission from the Danish Medicines Agency to produce cannabis products.

 “Why does this matter?” might be the first question one may have.